msys2/msys2.github.io/web/docs/symlinks.md

 This is a short primer for native Windows symlinks in case you haven't used them before or are only familiar with them on Unix systems.

-Symlink support in Windows existed for a long time, but creating them was initially only possible with administrator accounts.
-Starting with Windows 10 (~2016) it is now possible to create symlinks with your normal user account if you have the ["Developer Mode" enabled](https://learn.microsoft.com/en-us/windows/apps/get-started/enable-your-device-for-development).
+Symlink support in Windows existed since Windows Vista, but creating them was initially only possible with administrator accounts.
+Starting with Windows 10 (~2016) it is possible to create symlinks with your normal user account if you have the ["Developer Mode" enabled](https://learn.microsoft.com/en-us/windows/apps/get-started/enable-your-device-for-development).
-Existing symlinks that were created by an administrator account, or with the "Developer Mode" enabled, can be used and deleted by normal users without rights to create symlinks themselves.
+Existing symlinks that were created by an administrator account, or with the "Developer Mode" enabled, can be used and deleted by normal users without the right to create symlinks themselves.

-Compare to Unix symlinks, the Windows symlinks come in a "directory" and a "file" type.
+Compared to Unix symlinks, the Windows symlinks come in a "directory" and a "file" type.
 If you create a file symlink to a directory, or vice versa, or if the target type changes after the symlink is created, the symlink will be broken.